tsevans/NetRender/README.md

 If you do not already have Python on your computer, you'll want to download that [here](https://www.python.org/downloads/).
 Make sure to use Python **2.7** - I'm currently using version 2.7.15.
-There was a compatibility issue with plot.ly and Python 3.6.5, so you'll want to make sure you're using the correct version.
+There was a compatibility issue with plot.ly and Python 3.6.5, so you'll want to make sure you're using the correct version of Python.

 ### *Plot.ly*